msschwartz21/deltascope/docs/source/data-process.rst

 This section of the code also includes a deprecated parameter :envvar:`scale`, which must be set to :samp:`[1,1,1]`.

 ..
-Todo:: please describe what and why envvar exists and why not to touch it or change it.
+TODO please describe what and why envvar exists and why not to touch it or change it.

 .. _CIthresh: